evisp/ml-handbook/docs/04-core-ml/dim_reduction.md

 - It is intended for **visualization**, not as a general feature generator for production models.
 - It is sensitive to hyperparameters and random initialization, so layouts can differ between runs.
-- It distorts global distances, so the relative positions of distant clusters should not be over‑interpreted.[1]
+- It distorts global distances, so the relative positions of distant clusters should not be over‑interpreted.

 The axes themselves have no direct meaning; the main value is in the relative arrangement of nearby points and the presence of cluster‑like groupings.